 As a background to this analysis, the adoption by the MSRB in 2022 of its Annual Rate Card Process and the 2023 Rate Card introduced a new fee structure that would (i) maintain a fair and equitable balance of fees; (ii) better mitigate the impact of market volatility on the MSRB's revenue and reserve structure; and (iii) maintain rates within a reasonably predictable range.
 The MSRB determined it was necessary and appropriate to devise a methodology that reasonably and appropriately defrays the costs and expenses of operating and administering the MSRB, with a goal of arriving at a long-term solution for the MSRB's revenue generation process and ensuring a sustainable financial position.
-In addition, the MSRB believes the Rate Card Fee framework is more transparent and predictable for the MSRB's total fee assessments while also retaining the MSRB's ability to react to changing circumstances when establishing reasonable fees.
+In addition, the MSRB believes the Rate Card Fee framework is more transparent and predictable for the MSRB's stakeholders in a manner that would reduce year-to-year variability in the MSRB's total fee assessments while also retaining the MSRB's ability to react to changing circumstances when establishing reasonable fees.32

-&lt;sup>30 See Annual Rate Card Process Notice, supra note 3.
+See Annual Rate Card Process Notice, supra note 3.